nlizbethlewis/publication_pitch/README.md

 Theme: Surving on a Dime - An in depth look at income inequality in New York City

 <p>Just last month, Business Insider officially named Brooklyn as the US's most unaffordable housing market.
 In September 2014, the New York Times reported that the gap between Manhattan's rich and poor is the greatest in the US according to data from the 2010 Census.
 It is no secret that New York City is one of the most expensive cities in the world, but what remains a mystery is how do the 99% get by in city designed for the rich and famous?
-More, what is being done in and around the city to make sure that all New Yorkers can live and thrive in their city? </p>
+More, what is being done in and around the city to make sure that all New Yorkers can live and thrive here? </p>

 Who is your audience?
 <p>My audience is NYC's low and middle income residents.
 This audience spans all races, but skews towards people of color.